 Before choosing a weight loss surgery option, it’s a good idea to understand what bariatric surgery procedures are available.
 Gastric bypass surgery is currently the most commonly performed obesity surgery in the United States and has been proven to be an effective way to help morbidly obese people achieve and maintain weight loss success.
 Today, the gastric bypass procedure most frequently performed is known as a “Roux-en-Y gastric bypass”.

-Watch this video to learn more about gastric bypass surgery.
+Watch this video to learn more about gastric banding.

 Roux-en-Y gastric bypass surgery uses a combination of restriction and malabsorption.
 During the procedure, the surgeon creates a smaller stomach pouch.
 The surgeon then attaches a Y-shaped section of the small intestine directly to the pouch.
 This allows food to bypass a large portion of the small intestine, which absorbs calories and nutrients.
 Having the smaller stomach pouch causes patients to feel fuller sooner and eat less food; bypassing a portion of the small intestine means the patient’s body absorbs fewer calories.